Cagayancillo: Healthcare

 There are no hospitals in Cagayancillo.
 Health facilities in the municipality consist of 1 rural health unit and 4 Barangay Health Stations.
 In terms of health manpower, the municipality employs 1 municipal health officer, 1 public health nurse, 1 rural health midwife and 1 rural sanitary inspector.
-Medical interns spend 2-3 years practicing tropical medicine at Cagayancillo.
+Medical interns spend 2–3 years practicing tropical medicine at Cagayancillo.
 This is the only time a medical doctor is in residence on the island.

 Education

+The Cagayancillo Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.

-Cagayancillo has a total of 8 public elementary schools with a total of 37 classrooms.
+It has a total of 8 public elementary schools with a total of 37 classrooms.
 A total of 35 teachers are available in school year 2000–2001 for total enrollees of 1,110.
 This provides an average classroom - pupil ratio and teacher - pupil ratio 1:39.
 This ratio is above the national standard of 1:50 classroom - pupil and teacher- pupil ratios.
 Enrollment participation rate is estimated at 85.03% for school year 2000–2001.
 In secondary education, the municipality has one national high school located in the Poblacion.
 There were 9 classrooms and 13 secondary school teachers giving an average ratio of 1:52 classroom -student ratio.
 Secondary school participation rate was low at 69%.